Steel Battalion: Heavy Armor: Plot

-The US military eventually decide to launch an offensive on Berlin, but since the closest remaining US forces situated near Europe are stranded in Libya, the military decides to mount an assault on Colorado Springs where the main airbase of the UN in North America is situated in order to stop the bombardments on New York City and to secure the supply lines to Libya.
+The US military eventually decide to launch an offensive on Berlin.
+Since the closest remaining US forces situated near Europe are stranded in Libya, the military decides to mount an assault on Colorado Springs, where the main airbase of the UN in North America is situated in order to stop the bombardments on New York City and to secure the supply lines to Libya.
 After taking control of the UN airport, the battalion is shifted to Morocco, where the US forces are preparing an assault on the Gibraltar Strait to cross into Europe and reach Berlin.
-However, during a supply run in a UN-controlled refinery, the battalion is ambushed by the HVT, which kills the battalion leader, Lieutenant Straw, before the battalion are able to damage it, destroying the entire refinery in the process.
-Rejoining with the US forces in Libya, Powers is promoted to a Lieutenant and leader of the battalion and is tasked with a series of missions before leading the attack on the Gibraltar Tunnel.
+However, during a supply run in a UN-controlled refinery, the battalion is ambushed by the HVT, which kills the battalion leader, Lieutenant Straw, before the company is able to damage it, destroying the entire refinery in the process.
+Rejoining the US forces in Libya, Powers is promoted to Lieutenant and leader of the battalion and is tasked with a series of missions before leading the attack on the Gibraltar Tunnel.
 During one of the missions, Powers' battalion manages to seize a damaged HVT, revealing that the HVT is piloted by only one person in the cockpit with another in a hidden seat, who, the US intelligence finds out from the enemy's body, underwent a series of physiological modifications and is connected with the HVT by a series of cables.
 During the attack on the Gibraltar Tunnel, the US forces destroy all UN enemy forces in the area (including one of the HVTs).
 With this victory and the fact that the Russian Army is launching a massive offensive against the Chinese-UN forces in Europe along the border of Warsaw, Poland, the UN has no choice but to withdraw its troops from Spain and lift the pressure on America by retreating its East Coast-based forces to face the Russians.